10 hyped players who are running out of time to become stars

 High school catchers drafted in the first couple of rounds don't have a glowing history, but Hedges quickly established himself as a strong two-way prospect after solid seasons in Class A in 2012 and 2013.
 His hitting tumbled at Double-A San Antonio in 2014, however, and the Padres rushed him to the majors in 2015.

 Hedges retooled his swing at Triple-A in 2016 to add more power and then hit 18 home runs for the Padres in 2017 -- albeit with a .214 average and .262 OBP.
-He's never been much of a walker, but now his offensive game is a one-trick pony, kind of a National League version of Mike Zunino.
+He has never been much of a walker, but now his offensive game is a one-trick pony, kind of a National League version of Mike Zunino.
 We'll give him a pass on 2018 as he has just 81 plate appearances and is on the DL with elbow tendinitis.
 The old cliché goes that catchers often develop late with the bat, so the Padres will have to continue to show more patience.

 The Padres have one of the deepest farm systems, but the previous wave of prospects have yet to make a major impact -- Hedges, Hunter Renfroe, Manuel Margot (who hasn't hit after a promising rookie season in 2017), Cory Spangenberg, Dinelson Lamet (Tommy John surgery this spring).
 Hopefully the next generation will learn to take a few more walks.